matuteiglesias/journal/content/Dev/2023-12-20_Refactored_and_Debugged_Data_Processing_Scripts.md

 ## 📅 2023-12-20 — Session: Refactored and Debugged Data Processing Scripts

 **🕒 16:20–16:55**
-**🏷️ Labels**: Python, Dask, Data Processing, Debugging, Modularization
+**🏷️ Labels**: Python, Data Processing, Debugging, Dask, Modularization
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+**Session Goal:**
-The primary goal of this session was to enhance the structure and functionality of data processing scripts, focusing on modularization, debugging, and effective data handling using [[Python]] and Dask.
+The session aimed to improve the structure and functionality of data processing scripts, focusing on modularization, debugging, and handling Dask DataFrames.

-### Key Activities
-- **Improved Notebook Structure**: Strategies were outlined for reorganizing the 'Extract from database' notebook to emphasize modularization and clarity.
-- **Enhanced [[Debugging]]**: Detailed logging and error handling were introduced to the `get_data` and `process_price_quantities` functions, facilitating easier debugging.
+**Key Activities:**
+- Improved the structure of the database extraction notebook by emphasizing modularization and clarity through comments.
+- Enhanced debugging capabilities for `get_data` and `process_price_quantities` functions by introducing detailed logging and error handling.
-- **Revised [[Data Processing]] Script**: A linear [[Python]] script was provided for processing data, with logging enhancements for debugging.
+- Revised a [[Python]] script to process data with added logging for better debugging.
-- **[[Troubleshooting]] Dask Issues**: A systematic approach was outlined to troubleshoot `dd.read_table` function issues in Dask.
+- Troubleshot Dask DataFrame reading issues, focusing on file paths, content, column mappings, and data types.
-- **Column Naming in Dask DataFrame**: Modified the `get_data` function to correctly assign column names to a Dask DataFrame.
+- Modified the `get_data` function to assign column names correctly in Dask DataFrames.
-- **Syntax Error [[Debugging]]**: Provided insights on resolving `SyntaxError: unterminated string literal` and debugging strategies for large DataFrames.
+- Addressed a `SyntaxError` by examining string literals and debugging strategies for large DataFrames.
-- **Modular Script [[Refactoring]]**: Refactored a [[Python]] script for modular data processing, including utility functions for various tasks.
+- Refactored scripts into modular functions for improved readability and maintenance.

-### Achievements
-- Achieved a more modular and maintainable structure for data processing scripts.
+**Achievements:**
+- Successfully reorganized the database extraction notebook for better maintainability.
-- Improved debugging capabilities through enhanced logging and error handling.
+- Implemented robust logging and error handling in data processing functions, enhancing debugging efficiency.
-- Clarified strategies for troubleshooting and resolving common Dask issues.

-### Pending Tasks
+- Resolved Dask DataFrame reading issues and ensured correct column assignments.
+- Refactored scripts into modular components, improving code readability and maintainability.

+**Pending Tasks:**
-- Further testing of the refactored scripts to ensure robustness and efficiency.
+- Further testing of the revised scripts in a production environment to ensure robustness and efficiency.
-- Additional documentation for the new modular functions to aid future maintenance and updates.
+- Continuous monitoring and debugging to identify any additional issues in data processing workflows.